African Studies (BA)

 Language plays an important role in the programme, as studying Africa through a linguistic lens will give you an insight into past and present social developments, such as migration movements.
 Apart from studying sociolinguistics, you will learn either Swahili or Berber.
 Swahili is one of the main languages of East Africa, spoken by millions of people.
 Berber, spoken in Northern Africa, is a minority language that is linked with many African diaspora-communities across the world.
 Knowledge of Berber will be particularly helpful when studying the diaspora, its international impact and relation with African home countries.

 Leiden University is known for the many languages that are studied here.
-For students interested in learning extra African languages in addition to Swahili or Berber, there is ample opportunity to do so.
-Learning a second African language, however, will be done outside of the BA African Studies.
+During the Study Abroad period, next to Swahili or Berber, a second African language course will be offered during studying abroad.

 African Studies is a programme in which you will be introduced to many humanities-based disciplines, all working together to study and understand Africa.
 These disciplines include history, linguistics, anthropology, area studies and literature and cultural studies.
 This means that you will gain experience in collaborating and communicating with various disciplines, which is a skill that is much sought after in today’s complex world.
 You will also find that the ability to analyse economic and political issues from a humanities’ perspective is much appreciated.